HOME SEARCH ALL TOPICS

 At the time of the 1881 census, when John was 73, he was living at 7 Prospect Place, Tottenham, a flowerpot maker, with Mary, aged 68.
 By the time of the 1891 census, though, John and Mary were in the pottery house Tentdale at the White Hart Lane Pottery - later known as the Cole Pottery in Tottenham.
 John was listed as a retired potter, aged 83, with the family of his son E.G.Cole who was the formal owner.

-Deaths of John and Mary Cole
+Deaths of John Cole and Mary

 Looking for family graves